-In the State of Florida and around the country, you hear stories all the time about unsuspecting homeowners being the victims of theft or scams by unlicensed contractors that work, or say, they will do work on their homes.
+In the State of Florida and around the country, you hear stories all the time about unsuspecting homeowners being the victims of theft or scams by an unlicensed contractor who works or says he is going to do work on their homes.

-It’s essential that when you let someone in your home or business, that you know they are a licensed professional.
+Before you let a contractor into your home or business, you must know for sure if that person is a licensed professional or not.
 Hiring a licensed contractor offers many additional protections to the property owner, especially regarding residential property.
-First of all, a contractor can not obtain a license without possessing a minimum amount of experience and must pass a business management test.
-The applicant also may be subjected to a criminal history background check, and must not have any unresolved contracting complaints outstanding.
+First of all, a contractor cannot obtain a license without a minimum amount of experience, and they must pass a business management test.
+The applicant also may be subjected to a criminal history background check and must not have any unresolved contracting complaints outstanding.

 Five Minutes Can Save You One Huge Headache

-For fastest results just follow this link to arrive at the search page.
+For the fastest results, just follow this link to arrive at the search page.

-Find the type of Contractor you’re looking for and click that category.
-You’ll be be taken to a screen with various search options.
-If you are checking a particular company or a certain individual, click on Search by Name, but there are other options available as well.
-Click the Search button at right.
+If you are checking a particular company or a certain individual, click on Search by Name, but there are other options available as Next, click the Search button at the right.

-Now you can enter in the information you know to search for a particular person or company.
-Usually, you will be able to find who you are looking for with their name and correct city.
+Now, you can enter your information to search for a particular person or company.
+Usually, you will find who you are looking for with their name and correct city.

 Contractor Check Complete

 There you go!
-Though this won’t completely protect you from incompetence, it will at least protect you from scammers.
-This can be a great resource when you’re doing business with anyone that you have not properly vetted or without solid referrals.
-Check out website like Angie’s List or the Better Business Bureau for some reviews on how that company does business and if their customers are pleased with them!
+Though this process won’t completely protect you from incompetence, it will at least protect you from scammers.
+This process can be a great resource when you’re doing business with anyone you have not properly vetted or without solid referrals.
+Check out websites like Angi or the Better Business Bureau for reviews on how that company does business.
+You can also see if their customers are pleased with them!